nswdpc/silverstripe-mailgun-sync/docs/en/001-index.md

 A few things can go wrong.
 If email is not being delivered:

-+ Check configuration
++ Check configuration + credentials
++ Check IP Access Management
 + Enable Silverstripe logging per Silverstripe documentation, check logs for any errors or notices
 + Review Mailgin logs in their control panel - are messages being accepted?
-+ Review and understand DMARC, SPF and DKIM for your domain, check DNS records
++ Review and understand DMARC, SPF and DKIM for your domain, verify your DNS records

 ## DMARC considerations